Services and Resources

 Our counselors are available weekdays from 9 a.m. to 4 p.m., except Wednesdays.
 In order to accommodate weekly staff training, service is available Wednesdays from 12:30 p.m. to 4 p.m.
 Walk-ins are welcomed, but appointments are preferred.

-Care Management & Social Work
+Care Management and Social Work

 Care management and social work services provide professional assistance in assessing needs, planning and coordinating services for those age 60 and older.
 They help provide support to the more frail and vulnerable adults.

 Our care managers are professional social workers and nurses who are trained to assess the living situation of frail or vulnerable older people and to find community services or resources to help meet their care needs.
 Our care managers arrange a time for a home visit to meet the client in their home environment, providing a better perspective in determining the service required.
 Care planning begins with a comprehensive assessment of the each person's needs, abilities, circumstances and support.
 From the assessment, a detailed plan for home care is developed.
-With the client's permission and participation, Aging Partners Personal & Family Services arrange and coordinate the delivery of various in-home services.
+With the client's permission and participation, Aging Partners Personal and Family Services arrange and coordinate the delivery of various in-home services.
 Each client's needs and care plan are reviewed regularly.
 Adjustments are made, as necessary, to maintain his/her safety and quality of life at home on a long-term basis.

 Social work service is determined to be more short term involvement with the client.
 Our Social workers furnish the same professional services as case management, but it is less intense and more temporary in nature.
 Our social workers address difficult changes, re-certification or clarification of applications and work with other agencies on behalf of client.